Private, In-Home Tutoring in Huntington Station, New York

-SchoolTutoring Academy’s tutoring programs for Huntington Station students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Huntington Station, New York students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Huntington Station’s K-12 students attend public school in the South Huntington Union Free School District.
 The district prides itself on providing top-notch educational activities that prepare students for college and career readiness.
 Academic programming is considered among the best in the area, with a strong Advanced Placement program at the high school level.
 Younger students also have the opportunity to engage in rigorous studies, including STEM-focused curricula in middle school and dual language programs for elementary students.
 The district takes great pride in its extracurricular offerings as well.
 The arts programs in South Huntington’s district are held in high regard, and include band, choir, dance, and various visual arts courses.